weiwei4396/BroCOLI/README.md

 # BroCOLI : Bron-Kerbosch calibrator of Long-read Isoform
 ## About
-BroCOLI (Bron-Kerbosch calibrator of Long-read Isoform) leverages efficient algorithms for transcript discovery and quantification from long-read RNA-Seq data, supporting both bulk and single-cell applications, while maintaining low memory usage and fast performance for large-scale datasets.
+BroCOLI (Bron-Kerbosch calibrator of Long-read Isoform) leverages efficient algorithms for transcript identification and quantification from long-read RNA-Seq data, supporting both bulk and single-cell applications, while maintaining low memory usage and fast performance for large-scale datasets.

 ## Table of contents
 - [Requirements](#Requirements)